node-red/designs/designs/flow-linter/README.md

 ### Implementation plan

 #### First step
+- Implement CLI version
+  - stabilize APIs for flow manipulation.

+#### Second step
+- Implement Editor-integrated version (rule validation in Server, batch style)
   - Implement a mock-up prototype of plug-in architecture
-- Implement CLI version
+  - Add UI element for linter side-bar.
+  - To check, push a button on the side-bar.
+Results is also displayed in it.
+    - Internally, this calls a server-side private API endpoint for linter (`POST /linter`), and the endpoint calls CLI version of linter, then linter returns result in a JSON format.

 #### Next steps
-- Implement Editor-integrated version (in Sidebar, batch-style)
+- Implement Editor-integrated version (rule validation in Editor, on-the-fly)
+  - rule codes in Editor are generated automatically, or are written by hand.
   - Rule configuration UI
   - Make rules be exported as JSON format and can be included in flow.json so that developers can distribute flow templates with their own restrictions.
-- On-the-fly checking in Editor

 ### Related works
 - [Design: Flow Manipulation API](https://github.com/node-red/designs/tree/master/designs/flow-manipulation-api)